apache/beam/learning/tour-of-beam/learning-content/core-transforms/map/group-by-key/description.md

 // Apply GroupByKey to the PCollection input.
 // Save the result as the PCollection reduced.
-PCollection<KV<String, Iterable<String>>> reduced = mapped.apply(GroupByKey.<String, String>create());
+PCollection<KV<String, Iterable<String>>> reduced = input.apply(GroupByKey.<String, String>create());
 ```
 {{end}}
 {{if (eq .Sdk "python")}}
-While all SDKs have a GroupByKey transform, using GroupBy is generally more natural.
+While all SDKs have a `GroupByKey` transform, using `GroupB`y is generally more natural.
 The `GroupBy` transform can be parameterized by the name(s) of properties on which to group the elements of the PCollection, or a function taking the each element as input that maps to a key on which to do grouping.

 ```
 input = ...